Francena Arnold: Other novels

 Zondervan also accepted for publication another novel Arnold submitted to the International Christian Fiction Contest, Fruit for Tomorrow, published in 1949.

 Moody published her next six novels: Then Am I Strong (1951), Three Shall Be One (1953), The Road Winds On (1955), Jack-O’-Lantern House (1955, her only novel for children), A Brother Beloved (1957), and Straight Down a Crooked Lane (1959).

 Her final novel, The Deepening Stream, was published in 1963 by Zondervan.

 A 1973 obituary in the Moody Press Tips newsletter said: "In her own distinctive style, the author established a relationship with her readers through the conflicts, trials and complications of the characters.
 These are not just dramatic adventures, however, instead the accounts are realistic interpretations of the sufferings and joys of human nature and how Jesus Christ becomes the answer to loneliness and confusion."

 Death

-Arnold died at West Suburban Hospital in Oak Park at the age of 84.
-The Moody Press Tips obituary said Not My Will "will continue to be a best-seller, sending forth Mrs. Arnold’s Christian witness for many years to come."
+Arnold died at West Suburban Hospital in Oak Park on October 26, 1972, at the age of 84.
+She was survived by four children and extended family.
+The Moody Press Tips obituary opined that Not My Will "will continue to be a best-seller, sending forth Mrs. Arnold’s Christian witness for many years to come."